The Challenge I Program

 Students read and discuss various articles related to free market economics in this seminar.

-Tutors lead discussions about the impact of free-market economics on national histories and present politics.
+Directors lead discussions about the impact of free-market economics on national histories and present politics.

 Students participate in various hands-on projects that allow for real-life understanding and practical application of current economic issues.